Phase Diversity Electro-optic Sampling: A new approach to single-shot terahertz waveform recording: Acknowledgements

 \section{Acknowledgements}

-This work has been supported by the following funds: Ministry of Higher Education and Research, Nord-Pas de Calais Regional Council and European Regional Development Fund (ERDF) through the Contrat de Plan \'Etat-R\'egion (CPER photonics for society), LABEX CEMPI project (ANR-11-LABX-0 007), METEOR CNRS MOMENTUM grant, ANR-DFG ULTRASYNC project (ANR-19-CE30-0031).
+The PhLAM team was supported by the following funds: Ministry of Higher Education and Research, Nord-Pas de Calais Regional Council and European Regional Development Fund (ERDF) through the Contrat de Plan \'Etat-R\'egion (CPER photonics for society), LABEX CEMPI project (ANR-11-LABX-0 007), and the ANR-DFG ULTRASYNC project (ANR-19-CE30-0031).
+ER was supported by the METEOR CNRS MOMENTUM grant.
+BS and CG acknowledge support from DESY, a member of the Helmholtz Association HGF.
+BJ (UCLA) was supported by the Office of Naval Research (ONR) Multi-disciplinary University Research Initiatives (MURI) program on Optical Computing Award Number N00014-14-1-0505.
 This work also used the PhLAM femtosecond laser facility in 2016 and 2017.
-The a uthors would like to thank Marc Le Parquier and Nunzia Savoia (PhLAM) for their work on the operation of the Titanium-Sapphire laser.
+The authors would like to thank Marc Le Parquier and Nunzia Savoia (PhLAM) for their work on the operation of the Titanium-Sapphire laser.